Thierry, Count of Flanders: Return to Holy Land

-In 1156, Theoderic had his eldest son married to Elizabeth of Vermandois, daughter and heiress of Raoul I of Vermandois.
+In 1156, Theoderic had his eldest surviving son married to Elizabeth, daughter of Ralph I of Vermandois.
 In 1156, he returned to the Holy Land, this time with his wife accompanying him.
 He participated in Baldwin III's siege of Shaizar in 1157, but the fortress remained in Muslim hands when a dispute arose between Theoderic and Raynald of Châtillon over who would possess it should it be captured.
 He returned to Flanders 1159 without Sibylla, who remained behind to become a nun at the convent of St. Lazarus in Bethany.
 Their son Philip had ruled the county in their absence, and he remained co-count after Theoderic's return.
 In 1164, Theoderic returned once more to the Holy Land.
 He accompanied King Amalric I, another half-brother of Sibylla, to Antioch and Tripoli.
 He returned home in 1166, and adopted a date palm as his seal, with a crown of laurels on the reverse.